Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Derivations

-where $\mathbb{P}^{\psi}_T$ denotes the terminal distributions of $\mathbb{P}^{\psi}$, $\mathbb{Q}^z$ and $\eta^{z}$ denotes the bridge process conditioned to $z$ and its drift, $C_1$ and $C_2$ are a constants, and the first inequality is from the data processing inequality.
-Note that this result is a straightforward extension of the bridge matching~\citep{liu2022bridge} to the Riemannian setting.
-Leveraging the fact that the time-reversed process of the mixture process $\mathbb{Q}_f$ is also a mixture process of time-reversed bridge processes (Eq.~\eqref{eq:reversed_mixture_process}), the models $\bm{s}^{\theta}_f$ and $\bm{s}^{\phi}_b$ can be trained to approximate the drifts $\eta_f$ and $\eta_b$, respectively, with the following objectives:
+Using the result of Eq.~\eqref{eq:diffusion_kl} and leveraging the fact that the time-reversed process of the mixture process $\mathbb{Q}_f$ is also a mixture process of time-reversed bridge processes (Eq.~\eqref{eq:reversed_mixture_process}), the models $\bm{s}^{\theta}_f$ and $\bm{s}^{\phi}_b$ can be trained to approximate the drifts $\eta_f$ and $\eta_b$, respectively, with the following objectives: